 This paper first looks at the success story of the Swiss energy label for residential coffee makers.
-The development that led to the introduction of the energy label was a complex process from studies showing the impact of coffee makers as well as proving the feasibility of test standards.
+The development that led to the successful introduction of the energy label was a complex process from studies showing the impact of coffee makers as well as proving the feasibility of test standards.
 The exchange and group effort together with manufacturers and regulators eventually led to the improved, yet simple testing standard that is widely accepted as a basis for defining energy efficiency classes for the label.
 The at first voluntary label from 2009 was adapted to the new standard and made mandatory for Switzerland in 2015.
 Because many manufacturers already measure their models for the Swiss market, an introduction of the same label for the European Union is easily feasible and the only logical conclusion.
-The most efficient models are presented on Topten Switzerland www.topten.ch/kaffeemaschinen.

 For commercial coffee makers this paper is evaluating the differences, but also similarities in comparison to residential coffee makers, which could lead to the adaptation of the existing energy label also for the commercial use.
-Topten is already presenting a list of energy-efficient models on www.topten.eu/commercial-coffee-makers.
+Topten Switzerland is already presenting a list of energy-efficient models on www.topten.ch/gewerbliche-kaffeemaschinen.
 The existing test standards EN60661:2014 (testing norm for the residential coffee makers) and DIN 18773-2:2016 (testing norm for commercial coffee makers, focussing on energy losses alone) are evaluated, their strengths and weaknesses highlighted.
+The next steps that could eventually lead to the introduction of the energy label for commercial coffee makers are clear: more data is needed for the existing testing standards to prove the feasibility on a broader spectrum.